JimDesu/basis-lang/spec.md

 The receiver of a method reference is always specified — receiver-binding via `::` is mandatory for method references (§8.2).
 The non-receiver parameters of the method may, at the call site or at command-reference construction time, be partially applied or deferred according to the standard partial-application discipline (§8.2).
 The combined form is `{receiver :: methodName: x, _, y}` — receiver bound via `::`, positional parameters bound via `: arg, ..., _, ...`, leaving `_` positions open for subsequent invocations.

-**Mode-marker filter.** The same mode constraints from §8.2 apply: PRODUCE positions cannot be bound (deferred only); REFERENCE positions, if bound, capture a slot with ceiling tracking; READ positions are flexible — bound or deferred at the user's choice.
+**Mode-marker filter.** The same mode constraints from §8.2 apply: CREATE positions cannot be bound (deferred only); UPDATE positions, if bound, capture a slot with ceiling tracking; READ positions are flexible — bound or deferred at the user's choice.

 **The `_` deferral marker.** A positional `_` in the partial-application surface marks "this position remains open."
 A subsequent invocation supplies the value for that position.
 The marker is uniform with the `_` used in non-method command references and elsewhere in the language.